sekrit-twc/zimg/README.md

 z.lib
 ======
-The "z" library implements the commonly required image processing basics of scaling, color conversion, and depth conversion.
-Each basic function is exposed in a simple C API designed to be adaptable to any user scenario.
-Allocation, buffering, and other such details are cleanly separated from the image processing, allowing the user to implement such concerns to best fit his use case.
+The "z" library implements the commonly required image processing basics of scaling, colorspace conversion, and depth conversion.
+A simple API enables conversion between any supported formats to operate with minimal knowledge from the programmer.
+All library routines were designed from the ground-up with flexibility, thread-safety, and correctness as first priorities.
+Allocation, buffering, and I/O are cleanly separated from processing, allowing the programmer to adapt "z" to many scenarios.

 Requirements
 -----
 - Byte-addressable architecture
 - Two's complement integer encoding
 - 32-bit or greater machine word
+- C++11 compliant compiler
 - Platforms: Microsoft Windows, POSIX

 Building
 -----
 The officially supported build system is GNU autotools.
 Use the provided "autogen.sh" script to instantiate the familiar "configure" and "make" build system.
+Visual Studio project files are not stable and are subject to change.

 Capabilities
 -----